alstjgg/TIL/Papers/Distributed Representations of Words and Phrases and their Compositionality.md

 # Distributed Representations of Words and Phrases and their Compositionality
 *A [paper](https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf) by Tomas Mikolov, Ilya Sutskever, Kai Chen, Greg Corrado, and Jeffrey Dean*

+This paper can be divided into 3 parts.
+- First, it introduces improved methods for efficiently building a skip-gram model to precisely represent word vectors.
+- Next, it introduces a simple method for learning phrases in a text
+- Finally, it explains the additive property of word vectors.

 *Some ideas below are not explained in the paper, but is needed to undestand concepts introduced*

-## 1. Introduction
+## 0. Introduction

-This paper introduces improved methods for efficiently building a skip-gram model to precisely represent word vectors.
-It also introduces a simple method for learning phrases in a text, and explains the additive property of word vectors.

 ### NLP(Natural Language Processing)
 Natural language is the language we use in everyday life.
 NLP is the process of interpreting natural language so that computers can understand the syntatic and semantic meaning of words.